SandeepSekharB/Web_Scraper/README.md

 * Facebook pages are only retrieved for particular cities (which are listed in fb_data.py)
 * For cities not included in fb_data.py, the Facebook and email ID columns will not be present in the csv file
 * Email-Ids are also extracted only if they are present in the facebook page
 * In the case where multiple email IDs are present for a single facebook page, the retrieved email IDs could be spurious
+* As the code uses selenium for facebook pages, Chrome browser tabs could open up and close automatically to retrieve data.
 * **IMPORTANT: Trying to extract a large amount of data from facebook contiuously, could get your account banned**